burkegg/addresses/README.md

 but I put in one to demonstrate passing props to a functional component.
 The downside is that testing the client probably isn't going to happen here - but if you're building a UI like this it's probably going to stay pretty simple.

-The styling is all very simple and done in-line.
+The styling is all simple and done in-line.
 It's not optimal for rendering speed apparently, but I haven't worked on a website fast enough for that amount of time to matter.
 Plus here everything is pretty quick and simple.